oracle/odpi/doc/src/functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **obj** [IN] -- the object from which a number of elements are to be trimmed.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.
-    Likewise, if the object does not refer to a collection an error is returned.
+    Likewise, if the object does not refer to a collection, an error is returned.

     **numToTrim** [IN] -- the number of elements to trim from the end of the